Are you an “outlaw” club?

 There are some additional criteria we look for and discuss with every person interested in joining, but here are some of the core requirements to become and stay a member to get an idea of the expectations of CMC:

-- Ride a cruiser, bagger or similar style motorcycle with 1,000 CCs engine or larger;
+- Ride a mechanically sound cruiser, bagger or similar style motorcycle capable of keeping up with the other riders;

-- Learn, abide by, and enforce the Club’s Bylaws, policies and protocols, and live the CMC ethos. (can follow rules and can live by a code)
+- Learn, abide by, and enforce the Club’s Bylaws, policies and protocols, and live by our code.

 Veterans will be required to produce a DD214 showing an honorable, medical or general discharge from military service.